SioKCronin/website/content/about.md

 Model View Culture, and presented at the Conference on Complex Systems, Conference on Cognitive Neuroscience, AlterConf, PyLadies, Metis, and Temple University.
-She is a member of Bay Area Women in Machine Learning and Data Science and IEEE Computational Intelligence Society (CIS), and a mentor at dev/Mission.
+She is a member of Bay Area Women in Machine Learning and Data Science and the IEEE Computational Intelligence Society (CIS), and is an engineering mentor at dev/Mission.

 Python, C++, scikit-learn, Tensorflow, PyTorch, Pandas, Numpy, SQL, MongoDB, git, vim